 Boiled down, that means that any college major is a good college major – as if one major isn’t any better than the others.
 That’s absolute nonsense!

 If a student and her family incur over $100,000 in providing her undergraduate education, there unequivocally needs to be a return on investment.
-That return should be in the form of an in-demand career, that will provide both steady employment and an above average income – otherwise, why bother to make the investment at all.
+That return should be in the form of an in-demand career that will provide both steady employment and an above average income – otherwise, why bother to make the investment at all?

 It’s tragic to see a young person from a working-class family racking up six figures in student loan debt to get a degree in a major that has slim employment potential.
+It’s tragic because there are ways to attend college without incurring massive debt.

 I know of young people in that exact situation.
 Their degree in sociology or psychology leaves them unable to get a professional job.
 And in point of fact, they’re also overqualified to work many other jobs.
-That relegates them to either low-paying jobs, and perhaps $8 – $12 an hour and often part-time only, or struggling to find their way in the gig economy.
+That relegates them to either low-paying jobs, at perhaps $8 – $12 an hour and often part-time only, or struggling to find their way in the gig economy.

 The person who has a degree in a more rewarding technical field may have a similar debt level.
 But the combination of stable employment, high pay, and career advancement make the debt less burdensome.
 The holder of such a degree will be afforded both the time and the income to pay off the debt.
-Alternatively, they will also be in a better position to refinance the debt under more favorable terms.
+Alternatively, they’ll also be in a better position to refinance the debt under more favorable terms.

 But the person who has a degree in one of the bad college majors has neither the employment stability nor the cash flow to service the debt after graduation.
 There’s also no capability to refinance the loan into better terms.
 A young person in this position has a completely impaired future.
 It does seem as if many of them have at least reluctantly come around to that realization.